Skip to main content

 “Then fine with me!”
 She shrugged as they rode to the stables.

 Can I trust him with my secrets?
-Ajabdeh thought unmindfully watching Pratap pat Chetak eat his oats from a distance.
-Well, he has shown me so many sides of him in a day, and good sides that too… but who knows?
+Ajabdeh thought, unmindfully watching Pratap pat Chetak eat his oats from a distance.
+Well, he has shown me so many sides of himself in a day, and good sides that too… but who knows?
 How can I judge the good without seeing the bad?
 Should I share or not?
 Have I actually found a real human friend here?
 In so many years?
 She smiled skywards.
-You answer me Mr.“other” Pratap, will you?
+You answer me, Mr.“other” Pratap, will you?

 Popular posts from this blog